 This is why my personal passion is the wellbeing of polar bears.
 And it is why I am honoured to serve as pro bono markets advisor to the Cochrane Polar Bear Habitat.

-While my life’s passion for polar bears was ignited over 20 years ago, it has become even more deeply and fully embedded into my heart because of the life-altering gift of when the innately complex and intuitive, emotional and curious, and distrustful yet comical Inukshuk placed his trust in me long enough to allow me to look deeply into his clear and unblinking, glorious chocolate-bronze eyes and bear witness to the magical wonders of his world.
+While my life’s passion for polar bears was ignited over 20 years ago, it has become even more deeply and fully embedded into my heart because of the life-altering gift of when the innately complex and intuitive, emotional and curious, and distrustful yet playful Inukshuk placed his trust in me long enough to allow me to look deeply into his clear and unblinking, glorious chocolate-bronze eyes and bear witness to the magical wonders of his world.

 The Cochrane Polar Bear Habitat celebrated its 20th anniversary in 2024.
 In Polar Bears Forever?, you will find a PDF attached that outlines the Cochrane Polar Bear Habitat’s mission, and how the Cochrane polar bears and those who care for them are striving to support and save polar bears in the wild.